lukechanning/chowder-bucket/_posts/2015-10-25-why-you-cannot-use-i-tags.md

 category: web-design
 permalink: why-i-and-b-elements-are-bad/
 tags:
-- i tags
-- i elements
-- b elements
-- html5
 - html
-- semantic html
+- semantic code
 - web development
+- css
-- web
+- best practices
 ---

 Today’s entry in the realm of overly-complicating otherwise pretty simple stuff, let’s look at an area central to all our hearts — styling text via HTML.
 Specifically, we’ll be looking at when to use the `<b>` and `<i>` tags, as well as when definitively not to.